 A holiday is a holy day because it interrupts the daily flow of our usually very busy lives with messages and reminders that we need to make life worth living.
-As we approach the Jewish New Year in a few days, the holy days of Rosh Hashanah and Yom Kippur that so many will observe, it’s a good time to remember the purpose of this first 10-day period of the Jewish New Year—which is, namely, to fill one with humility and soul-searching, introspection and self-evaluation.
+As we approach the holy days of Rosh Hashanah and Yom Kippur that so many will observe, it’s a good time to remember the purpose of this first 10-day period of the Jewish New Year—which is, namely, to fill one with humility and soul-searching, introspection and self-evaluation.

 The 12th century Spanish rabbi, philosopher and scholar, Moses Maimonides, was also a great physician.
 In the Mishneh Torah he wrote: